Satyalla42/youtube/README.md

 Go to your repository → Settings → Secrets and variables → Actions, and add the following secrets:

-> **Note**: You do NOT need a GitHub personal access token for this workflow.
-The workflow only needs YouTube OAuth credentials and a Pixabay API key.

 #### Required Secrets:

 - **`PIXABAY_API_KEY`**: Your Pixabay API key